kirnath/lti_odoo/README.md

 4. Search for **Leave Management** and click **Install**.

-## Usage
+## Features Testing

+Once Installed, first navigate to **Emplyoee** to create employees

+-- Create 1 HR employee
+-- Create 1 General employee

-Once installed, navigate to the **Leave Management** menu in the Odoo dashboard to:
+after that, navigate to the **Leave Management** menu in the Odoo dashboard to:

--   Apply for leave
+-   Apply for leave ( All Employee )
--   Approve or reject leave requests
+-   Approve or reject leave requests ( Only Specific )
 -   View leave history